Q1 What is the difference between using the SDK and OSC for integration?

 Q27 Which camera models support in-camera HDR fusion?

-The X5 and X4 support in-camera HDR fusion.
+X5, X4, and X4 Air support in-camera HDR fusion.

 Q28 Does the SDK support PureVideo mode?